Skip to content

 • User parameters

-• Captures the full workflow stdout/stderr into a single log file
+• Captures the workflow stdout/stderr into a single log file

 Getting started